ethz-msrl/MSRL_Publications/README.md

 ![Submit for review](documentation/review_pr.png)

 You are done!
-Your commits are going to be reviewed by the moderators and pulished on the public website.
+Your commits are going to be reviewed by the moderators and published on the public website.

-## How to use markdown and html in your files

-TO DO